UX and UI Testing: Get and Retain Users With A-Level UX

 UX Testing Checklist

-The checklist for testing UX of a software product should be created specifically for the product and only after careful exploration of its visual elements and the functionality they’re linked to.
+The checklist for user experience testing of a software product should be created specifically for the product and only after careful exploration of its visual elements and the functionality they’re linked to.
 Still, there are certain things that are present in nearly every software product, which allows QA engineers to create universally applicable checklists that can be modified when needed.
 Here are some of the most important parameters you should check while performing UX tests:

 • Navigation – throughout the site, as well as through the sub-modules, including several pages (for example, Blog)